Elehiggle/SimplePulsarBatteryNotification/README.md

   calibration.
 - If the mouse is idle and the dongle stops responding, the notifier reuses the last successful reading for up to 10 minutes.
+- Threshold settings are stored in `%APPDATA%\SimplePulsarBatteryNotification\settings.json`.
+The refresh interval (default 5 seconds) is configurable in the UI and saved there too.
+  When using the Microsoft Store Python, `%APPDATA%` may resolve under `...\LocalCache\Roaming\SimplePulsarBatteryNotification`.
+You can use the "Open config file" button in the UI to jump to the active file.
 - The detailed protocol research lives in `DETAILS.md`.
 - The debug script is in `research\pulsar_x2_debug_logger.py`.